 While some of us are long time residents of the Comox Valley, many arrived to become owners at Creekside Commons from other parts of British Columbia, Canada and the United States.
 Some of us came to Creekside while it was developing because we were looking to create intentional community.
 Others discovered Creekside while looking for a better way to live in our increasingly complex and impersonal world.

 People here have a diverse range of interests, skills, passions and commitments that they share with our community, the Comox Valley and the world.
 Some Creekside people work full or part time at home or away, some are students and others are recent or long-time retirees.
 Members are employed or have worked in many fields: healthcare, counseling and social work; education; journalism; engineering; the trades (forestry workers, carpenters, electricians, and mechanics).
 Others of us have deep commitments to organic, sustainable gardening and permaculture.
-We have arborists, landscapers, and environmental engineers.
-We have professional musicians, potters, stained-glass artists, movement teachers, coaches, writers, singers and songwriters in our midst.
+We have landscapers and environmental engineers.
+We have professional musicians, potters, stained-glass artists, coaches, writers, singers and songwriters in our midst.